seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

     GROUP BY txn_type
     ORDER BY total_amount;
 ```

+>Output

 | txn_type   | total_count | total_amount |
 | ---------- | ----------- | ------------ |
 | withdrawal | 1580        | 793003       |
 | purchase   | 1617        | 806537       |
 | deposit    | 2671        | 1359168      |

+*The query reveals that deposit transactions have the highest total count (2671) and total amount (1,359,168), followed by purchase and withdrawal transactions, indicating that deposit transactions constitute the majority of customer activities.*

 ### **Q2.
 What is the average total historical deposit counts and amounts for all customers?**
 ```SQL